thegenemyers/DEXTRACTOR/README.md

   E.G., the call "dextract -o EColi.1.bax.h5 EColi.2.bax.h5 Ecoli.3.bax.h5"
   will result in the files EColi.fasta and Ecoli.quiva.

-b. if the -o option is not set, then if the -q option is also not set, then a .fasta file of the sequence of each read is written to the standard output.
+2. if the -o option is not set, then if the -q option is also not set, then a .fasta file of the sequence of each read is written to the standard output.
 Otherwise a .fastq file is written to the standard output.